yetanalytics/flint/doc/update.md

 Reference: [3.1.5 CLEAR](https://www.w3.org/TR/2013/REC-sparql11-update-20130321/#clear)

 The `:clear` update is used to clear all data from one or more RDF graphs.
-Syntactically, the `:clear` clause consists of either an explicit IRI or prefixed IRI, `:default`, `:named`, or `:all`.
+Syntactically, the `:clear` clause consists of either an IRI, prefixed IRI, `:default`, `:named`, or `:all`.

 The example:
 ```clojure